gh-ost00/Ghost-XSS/README.md

 ## 📝 Description

 Ghost XSS Scanner is a powerful tool for detecting Cross-Site Scripting (XSS) vulnerabilities.
-It crawls a target website, identifies parameters, and injects payloads to test for potential vulnerabilities.
-This tool is designed for security professionals, researchers, and developers interested in web security.
+It crawls the target website, identifies parameters, and injects payloads to test for potential vulnerabilities.
+It is designed to find parameters affected by (XSS)

 ## ➡️ Features